The Duggars Are Faking It For TV? Josiah Duggar Claims Family Stages Some ‘Counting On’ Scenes

 “Life is normal, life has gone on as normal, except we have a great home video we get to look back at.”

 Indeed, a great home video complete with reshot scenes and edits.
 This isn’t the first time that the Duggars have been accused of fakery.
-It’s possibly just the first time that one of their own brood admitted that not everything we see on Counting On is real.
+It’s possibly just the first time that one of their own brood admitted that not everything fans see on Counting On is real.
 At least, it’s not the first take, which makes sense because there is no way that things would always go so smoothly with that many people in front of the camera.
 Anyone with a big family knows how hard it is to get all the kids looking at the camera at the same time.
-It makes sense that filming wouldn’t always go as planned either and reshoots would be necessary in order to make everything look so happy and organized.
+It makes sense that filming wouldn’t always go as planned either, and reshoots would be necessary in order to make everything look so happy and organized.

-Josh Duggar claimed a couple of years back that 19 Kids and Counting wasn’t scripted, the IB Times reported.
+Josh Duggar claimed a couple of years back that 19 Kids and Counting wasn’t scripted, the International Business Times reported.
 As in, there is no actual printed script with lines for the family to say.
 However, that doesn’t mean that camera crews don’t ask the Duggars to recreate scenes after they already happened in order to get different angles, reactions, and the perfect shot.

 So how real does a scene have to be in order to be considered reality TV?
 Is Counting On fake if they require the Duggar clan to walk back outside so they can film them coming back in several times in order to edit and use the best shots?
-Is that real or does it constitute at least a partially scripted series?
+Is that real, or does it constitute at least a partially scripted series?

 Ther have been other accusations of Duggar fakery over the years.
-In 2015, before 19 Kids and Counting was canceled over the whole Josh Duggar molestation scandal, the famous family was accused of faking a charity donation scene for the TLC show according to Radar Online.
+In 2015, before 19 Kids and Counting was canceled over the whole Josh Duggar molestation scandal, the famous family was accused of faking a charity donation scene for the TLC show, according to Radar Online.

-While reshooting scenes for a reality TV series might not be the most serious offense, it certainly proves that nothing everything we see the Duggars say and do is authentic.
+While reshooting scenes for a reality TV series might not be the most serious offense, it certainly proves that not everything fans see the Duggars say and do is authentic.
 In order to make the Quiverfull following family look perfect on camera, both 19 Kids and Counting and Counting On have been shown to be at least partially fake with faked scenes and reshot scenes over the years.

 Do you think it’s a big deal that the Duggars are reshooting scenes in order to present themselves a certain way?
-Or should we expect reality TV to at least be a little bit fake in order to get it right?
+Or should viewers expect reality TV to at least be a little bit fake in order to get it right?
 Sound off about this Duggar drama in the comments section below.

 [Featured Image by Duggar Family Official Facebook]